Latent Reasoning Traces: Memory as Learned Prior

 Most AI risk discussions focus on extinction.
 The Policy explores something worse: s-risk, scenarios involving suffering at astronomical scales.
 We survive, but wish we hadn't.

 Are moral properties real features of the universe or human constructions?
-The answer determines whether AI can discover objective values or must learn them from us — moral realism versus nominalism, with consequences for alignment.
+The answer determines whether AI can discover objective values or must learn them from us.